 This is very bad because you will do regrettable actions if care is not taken.

 Finally, in achieving one’s goal in life, one needs to be disciplined.
-A person who is not punished cannot fulfill his or her purposes.
+A person who is not punished cannot fulfill his or her purpose.
 Do you find it challenging to be a disciplined thinker?
 Connect with us at The Black Sheep community today.